 The global concern on the negative effects of fossil fuels used in cars and for power production is getting bigger and bigger.
 As a consequence of this issue, solar energy becomes increasingly popular.
 Coming as a solution for this contemporary problem, solar homes are designed to reduce power consumption by using solar energy.
 There are many solar technologies as well as many design elements that can capture the energy generated by the sun.
-This energy can be used in the kitchen for dishwasher, but before you see how it works you should read some dishwasher reviews.

 - The Popular Choice: Solar Panels

 The bluish-tinted solar panels are one of the most used solar technologies designed for houses.
 Solar panels differ from one another by the type of solar cell they feature.
 For example, the monocrysalline cell panels are crafted from silicon wafers that have been cut from a single silicon crystal therefore they are the expensive one.
 On the other hand, the polycrystalline cell panels are the cheaper option and the most frequently used one.
 Thin-film panels are the less efficient ones.
-It is very important to know that solar panels (panouri solare) do not generate carbon dioxide and in the same time they reduce the power costs of a house.
+It is very important to know that solar panels do not generate carbon dioxide and in the same time they reduce the power costs of a house.

 - The Ingenious Choice: Solar Water Heating

 There are many ways to include solar water heating into a home.
 The solar collector heats the cold water and directs the heated water into a storage tank.
 There are many types of solar collectors for water heating such as batch systems, flat-plate collectors and evacuated tube systems.
 Solar water heaters can be either passive or active systems.
 The passive system uses gravity, while the active systems use pumps to move the water.